 - Foodcycle has moved from providing hot meals at St Paul’s church for the vulnerable to providing a takeaway/delivery service.
 Donate here.

 - North Paddington Food Bank – particularly needs funds for fuel for deliveries and food.
-They also need two full delivery drivers and administrators.
-Donate here
+They also need volunteer delivery drivers and administrators.
+Donate here or contact Kate.

 - Fareshare – a charity which collects food from hotels and other businesses and redistributes to those in need.
 Donate here